• Skip to primary navigation

 Instructions

-• Put the hazelnuts in a food processor and process on the highest speed for 10-15 minutes, stopping to scrape down the sides of the bowl at regular intervals, until you have a smooth nut butter.
+• Put 200 g Hazelnuts into a food processor and process on the highest speed for 10-15 minutes, stopping to scrape down the sides of the bowl at regular intervals, until you have a smooth nut butter.

-• Meanwhile, place the dates in a bowl with the boiling water and leave to soak for 10 minutes.
+• Meanwhile, place 8 Pitted dates in a bowl with 50 ml Water and leave to soak for 10 minutes.

 • If you are trying to convince your kids that this is the real thing, then after you have finished a jar of Nutella you can wash it out and fill it with this.
 They will never know!